Being the stand-in educator on the Sam Patch required many hats.

 Michael Ansaldi: The goal of our criminal justice system is to get the best outcome for our community and its residents.
 As the ‘court closest to the people,’ the town court has an incredible opportunity to make a meaningful impact on people’s lives.
 When discretion is exercised, they should do so with our fundamental values of treating people with dignity and respect.
 I’m running and asking for your support for Pittsford Town Justice so we can continue improving our justice system, and working to live up to the motto ‘Justice for All.’

 We were delighted to have a few Stetsons, a beanie, and some cloches, worn by all the other passengers on the boat.
-First, my right hand friend and fellow frogophile, from whom I have learned so much and with whom A Frog House has come so far, Katherine Denison; volunteer hostess and raffle princess Maria Venette and her partner Jim; three out of five of our new Board Members, Bonnie Garner, Eileen Buholtz, and Pearl Brunt; husbands Joe Blackburn and Peter Brunt, volunteer photographer; raffle winner David Ross and spouse Dorothy Ross; three good friends, Mark Augustin, Dennis Ebert, George Downer; and two other pairs of friends, Maria Valleriani and Kathy Goldberg, and Christine Massa and Rachel Webster; and surprise guests David and Mollie Lacona and Maggie Ansaldi.
+First, my right hand friend and fellow frogophile, from whom I have learned so much and with whom A Frog House has come so far, Katherine Denison; volunteer hostess and raffle princess Maria; three out of five of our new Board Members, Bonnie Garner, Eileen Buholtz, and Pearl Brunt; husbands Joe Blackburn and Peter Brunt, volunteer photographer; raffle winner David Ross and spouse Dorothy Ross; three good friends, Mark Augustin, Dennis Ebert, George Downer; and two other pairs of friends, Maria Valleriani and Kathy Goldberg, and Christine Massa and Rachel Webster; and surprise guests David and Mollie Lacona and Maggie Ansaldi.

 It was a beautiful evening all around, a mix of foliage, sunset, and stars, both in the sky and on the vessel.
 Wyeth played “Fifteen Miles on the Erie Canal” and we sang along.